Learning from Viral Information: Selected Proofs

-Values of $r_1(t)$ for which $\frac{dr_1(t)}{dt}=0$ correspond to the roots of a non-linear polynomial, and therefore there are at most finitely many such values.
-Calling the set of such values $X^{*}(1)$, we can conclude that $x(t)$ converges almost surely to $x^{*}\in X^{*}(1)$. \end{proof}
+Values of $r_1(t)$ for which $\frac{dr_1(t)}{dt}=0$ correspond to the roots of a polynomial of degree at most $K$ (which is not identically zero since $\phi_\sigma(0)-0\ge q/(1+C)>0$), and therefore there are at most finitely many such values.
+Calling the set of such values $X^{*}(1)$, since these equilibria are isolated, any internally chain transitive set contained in them must be a singleton; hence $x(t)$ converges almost surely to some $x^{*}\in X^{*}(1)$. \end{proof}